 Put some time aside to head back to the tent before the night session to get changed into warmer clothes, regroup, chill and grab a bite to eat.
 Remember to include bar time.

-The days at Oppikoppi can be boiling and the nights freezing … so we suggest you prepare for it all.
+The days at Oppikoppi can be boiling and the nights freezing … so best you prepare for it all.
 You’ll mainly need to pack short sleeves for the day and at least a hoodie or jacket and some jeans for when the sun goes down.

 Your campsite is not just a place to sleep – most mornings are spent recovering with your buddies and most nights end in a solid chill around a campfire.
 Make your campsite as comfortable as possible.

 We hope that our survival guide will help you in preparing for the controlled madness that will inevitably go down at the 21st Oppikoppi.
-This year’s event features an incredible lineup including Scottish rockers Twin Atlantic, Gogol Bordelo bringing the French energy, a tribute to the one and only Johnny Clegg and the return of South Africa’s original punk band, Tweak!
-On top of this, each day is filled with an incredible international and local lineup that’s sure to keep those ears entertained for the entire weekend.
-We simply can’t wait!
+Each day is filled with an incredible international and local lineup that’s sure to keep those ears entertained for the entire weekend.
+We cannot wait!

 Snacks and food